 Litigation.
 Various aspects of New Hampshire Medicaid are the subject of litigation.
 Such litigation, if decided in a manner unfavorable to the State, could subject the State to substantial financial judgments.
-See LITIGATION with respect to the matters under that caption which reference DHHS or New Hampshire Medicaid, in particular, Dartmouth Hitchcock, et al, v.
-Toumpas.
+See LITIGATION with respect to the matters under that caption which reference DHHS or New Hampshire Medicaid.

 Future Outlook.
 Recent federal activity has presented new opportunities and challenges for states.
-The Medicare Modernization Act of 2003, the Deficit Reduction Act of 2005, and the Patient Protection and Affordable Care Act of 2010 (PPACA) imposed new requirements for states along with options in the areas of benefits, cost sharing, and long-term care.
+The Medicare Modernization Act of 2003, the Deficit Reduction Act of 2005, and PPACA imposed new requirements for states along with options in the areas of benefits, cost sharing, and long-term care.
 DHHS had previously estimated the impact of the Medicaid reforms in PPACA, including various costs and savings arising from, among others, adult Medicaid expansion, changes in CHIP federal funding and increases to primary care rates.
 In these earlier preliminary estimates, DHHS had estimated that in calendar year 2014 PPACA could add almost 30,000 new Medicaid enrollees which could increase to over 62,000 by calendar year 2019.
 Federal funding for many PPACA reforms begins at 100% and reduces to 90% over time.
-Accordingly, DHHS had estimated that PPACA would initially decrease New Hampshire Medicaid costs by approximately \$3 million in calendar year 2014 and would eventually increase costs by \$8 million in calendar year

-2019, as compared to program costs absent these reforms.
-Additionally, federal CHIP funding is authorized at 88%, an increase from 65%, until 2019, offsetting state general fund requirements by \$10-15 million each year.
+Accordingly, DHHS had estimated that PPACA would initially decrease New Hampshire Medicaid costs by approximately \$3 million in calendar year 2014 and would eventually increase costs by \$8 million in calendar year 2019, as compared to program costs absent these reforms.
+Additionally, CHIP funding is currently authorized through September 30, 2015.
+Proposed reauthorization of the program includes an increase from 65% to 88% federal funding until 2019, potentially offsetting state general fund requirements by \$10-\$15 million each year beginning October 1, 2015 through September 30, 2019.
+If the CHIP program is not reauthorized, New Hampshire will draw down the remaining CHIP allotment authorized through federal fiscal year 2015.